 Àfrica Ollé is a multidisciplinary artist.
 Their practice spans a range of media including performance, sculpture, photography, installation art, poetry and essay.

-The main subjects Ollé explores within her/ their works are: discrimination, gender inequality, gender issues, intersectional feminism, patriarchy, ableism, racism, LGBTQ+ issues, intersection of identities and the full set of -isms and their role in the system of hierarchies.
+The main subjects Ollé explores within their works are: discrimination, gender inequality, gender issues, intersectional feminism, patriarchy, ableism, racism, LGBTQ+ issues, intersection of identities and the full set of -isms and their role in the system of hierarchies.

 Ollé’s practice is rooted in research, enquiry, self-reflection and critique.
 Understanding how the effects of social, cultural and institutionalized conditioning affect our perception and judgement through information or therefore lack of.
-Ollé aims through her/ their art practice and research to question what is given and look for what is not seen.
-To understand her/ their own privilege, dismantle hierarchies.
+Ollé aims through their art practice and research to question what is given and look for what is not seen.
+To understand their own privilege, dismantle hierarchies.
 To be an ally.
 To never stop questioning and educating one-self.

-Very often Ollé’s art pieces emerge from personal experiences which then get decontextualized into broader issues as well as her/ their ongoing research.
+Very often Ollé’s art pieces emerge from personal experiences which then get decontextualized into broader issues as well as their ongoing research.